Saturday, February 29, 2020

 This property, in primo location by the Bridge of Lions, is currently fallow with no prospect of development.

 Same goes for commercial buildings.
 We do have a yen for the shiny and new, and back it up with tax increment financing.
-But shiny new rents are hard to afford for local businesses, so the shiny new building down the street from me houses a Jimmy John's franchise, a Scooter's Coffee franchise, and an H & R Block tax franchise.
+But shiny new rents are hard to afford for local businesses, so the shiny new building down the street from me houses a Jimmy John's franchise, a Scooter's Coffee franchise, a Clean Laundry franchise, and an H & R Block tax franchise.
 Given that local businesses do better at job creation and at keeping money in the community, we should do better by them (Studer 2019).

 We need to support public institutions, in particular public schools, but also libraries, parks, and so forth.
 When they suffer, middle-class people can always find alternatives.
 This is less true for people of lower incomes.
 A city with good neighborhood schools is a strong city.
 A city where the well-off have created housing and educational enclaves for themselves, and the heck with everyone else, is not a strong city.